HappiesDay/CreativeCoding_Blog/posts/week-5-fifth-blog-post-copy.md

       }
    }
 ```
-We then put them to an array with all the brightness data and create a new image version, this time the data will be sorted by the quick sort script.
-We then deliver the unsort data to the quick sort and the quick sort will deliver the sorted data, which brings us to the Module script.
+We then put them to an array with all the brightness data and create a new glitched image version, this time the data will be sorted by the quick sort script.
+We then deliver the unsort data to the quick sort and the quick sort will deliver the sorted data, which brings us to the Module script that will utilize this new data and animate on it.

 ```
 <script type="module">